Khomeinism: Weakening of religion

 has turned people in ever increasing numbers not only against the mullahs but also against Islam itself.

 The signs are everywhere, from the fall in attendance at religious schools to the way parents give pre-Islamic, Persian names to their children.
 If they are looking for authenticity, Iranians now chiefly find it in nationalism, not in religion.

+Iranian sociologist Asef Bayat has described these social changes through the concept of "post-Islamism" in the mid-1990s, arguing that decades of authoritarian moral and political control have fostered new youth identities and everyday practices that challenge Islamist norms without rejecting Islam itself.
+He observes that urban youth increasingly engage in cultural and social behaviors, such as alternative music scenes, changing fashions, informal dating, and more flexible observance of hijab, that reflect a loosening of strict moral regulation.
+Bayat emphasizes that this shift does not amount to secularization: many young people continue to express religious belief and attachment to Islam, but in forms that seek to reconcile personal autonomy, cultural expression, and faith.

 Western reception

 After the collapse of the Eastern Bloc and the Soviet Union, Khomeini's legacy lives on in the Western world.
 From the beginning of the Iranian Revolution to the time of his death Khomeini's "glowering visage became the virtual face of Islam in Western popular culture" and "inculcated fear and distrust towards Islam."
 He is said to have made the word "Ayatollah" (a Shii'i clerical ranking) "a synonym for a dangerous madman ... in popular parlance."
 His fatwa calling for the death of secular Muslim author Salman Rushdie in particular was seen by some as a deft attempt to create a wedge issue that would prevent Muslims from imitating the West by "dividing Muslims from Westerners along the default lines of culture."
 The fatwa was greeted with headlines such as one in the popular British newspaper the Daily Mirror referring to Khomeini as "that Mad Mullah", observations in a British magazine that the Ayatollah seemed "a familiar ghost from the past – one of those villainous Muslim clerics, a Faqir of Ipi or a mad Mullah, who used to be portrayed, larger than life, in popular histories of the British Empire", and laments that Khomeini fed the Western stereotype of "the backward, cruel, rigid Muslim, burning books and threatening to kill the blasphemer."
 To many westerners, the fatwa indicated Khomeini's contempt for the right to life, for the presumption of innocence, for the rule of law, and for national sovereignty, since he ordered Rushdie killed 'wherever he is found'.